Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Results

 \subsection{Mode entanglement}

-In this section, we analyze the entanglement between the oscillator modes as a function of the oscillator parameter $N$ for various values of $\lambda$.
-Once again, the values of $\hbar \omega$ chosen are the ones that give the best binding energy for the given $N$ and $\lambda$ subject to the condition that $|E - E_{\text{exp}}| < 0.5 \, \text{MeV}$.
+In this section, we analyze the entanglement between the oscillator modes as a function of the oscillator parameters $N$ and $\hbar \omega$ for various values of $\lambda$.
+Bipartite mode entanglement can be quantified by distributing the total number of modes ($2N$) in different ways between two subsystems.
+We take a single mode to be the subsystem of interest, trace over the rest of the modes and use the concurrence